 Cum Laude 3.500, Magna Cum Laude 3.750, Summa Cum Laude 3.900

 The honors listed in the spring commencement program will reflect the grade point average at the conclusion of fall semester (the college does not round the gpa).
 Final honors will be posted to the student record after their final semester grades are posted.
 Students will see their honors on their final transcript.
 The college does not provide honor cords or honor stoles to any students.
 All candidates will receive a commemorative stole for the ceremony (see above).

 Candidates with incomplete requirements.
-Students who do not complete the degree requirements for the term they applied will be removed from the list once grades are posted and will be notified by email to their Augustana email account.
-Seniors with Incomplete (I) or In-Progress (IP) grades will not graduate and must apply for a future term.
-In accordance with auditor requirements and our governing body, students who were awarded prior approval to complete requirements away must have all official transcripts received in the Office of the Registrar and posted to the record by the published graduation date.
+Students who do not complete the degree requirements by the last date of the semester for the term they applied will be removed from the list once grades are posted and will be notified by email to their Augustana email account.
+Seniors with Incomplete (I) grades will not graduate and must apply for a future term.
+In accordance with auditor requirements and our governing body, students who were awarded prior approval to complete requirements away or are participating in a study away experience in their final semester must have all official transcripts received in the Office of the Registrar and posted to the record by the published graduation date.
+Students who complete requirements between conferral dates should apply for the next graduation date.
 It is the responsibility of the student to complete all degree requirements and reapply for a future term by the published deadlines.
 A diploma replacement fee of $35 will be charged to the student account to order a new diploma.

 Commencement.
 The ceremony celebrating the accomplishments of all our graduating students is known as Commencement.
 Augustana holds one annual ceremony in May.
 For information about the current year, visit the Commencement webpage.
 While the majority of students participating in the ceremony will be spring graduates, some students participating in Commencement will have graduated during a previous term or will graduate during a future term.